 Make sure you can access your meter in the event of an emergency.
 Prune any overgrown trees or bushes that may restrict access.
-Do not store waste materials or wheelie bins close to your gas meter.
+Where possible, do not store waste materials or wheelie bins close to your gas meter.

 METER BOX LOCATION GUIDELINES